A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: Preliminaries

-where $\mathfrak{U}$ denotes the set of all user permutations. $\square$ \end{lemma} The inequality in~\eqref{eq-le-R_u} corresponds to a single acyclic-set inequality associated with a specific demand vector $\mathbf{d}$ and user permutation $\mathbf{u}$, and follows directly from the IC converse by constructing an acyclic set according to the permutation order $\mathbf{u}$.
-The inner summation is taken over all packet index sets $\mathcal{J}_{u_i}$ that are not accessible through the cache nodes available to the first $i$ users in the permutation order $\mathbf{u}$.
-Under uncoded cache placement, each file is partitioned according to the same collection of packet index sets, independent of the file index.
-As a result, for any fixed packet index set $\mathcal{J}$, the corresponding packets $\{W_{n,\mathcal{J}}\mid n \in [N]\}$ have identical cache placement and induce the same side-information structure in the associated index coding problem.
-Consequently, different demand vectors lead to acyclic-set inequalities of the same form in~\eqref{eq-le-R_u}.
-This demand symmetry implies that the inequalities in~\eqref{eq-le-R_u} depend only on the user permutation $\mathbf{u}$ and the cache-access topology $\mathcal{A}$, but not on the specific files requested.
-Therefore, we only consider the demand vectors with distinct requested files when evaluating the converse bound.
-By taking the maximum of~\eqref{eq-le-R_u} over all user permutations $\mathbf{u}$ and over all demand vectors with distinct requested files, we obtain a converse bound on the worst-case delivery load of the MACC system (see~\eqref{eq-le-R_max}).
+where $\mathfrak{U}$ denotes the set of all user permutations. $\square$ \end{lemma} The inequality in~\eqref{eq-le-R_u} corresponds to a single acyclic-set inequality associated with a specific user permutation $\mathbf{u}$, and follows directly from the IC converse bound by constructing an acyclic set according to a permutation order $\mathbf{u}$.
+By taking the maximum of~\eqref{eq-le-R_u} over all user permutations $\mathbf{u}$, we obtain a converse bound on the worst-case transmission load of the MACC system in ~\eqref{eq-le-R_max}.

-Evaluating the converse bound in Lemma~\ref{le-converse} requires enumerating all user permutations (i.e., $K!$ permutations), and all packets index sets $\mathcal{J}_{u_i}$ for each $i\in[K]$.
-Consequently, the number of inequalities grows factorially with the number of users $K$ and combinatorially with $\Lambda$ and $t$, resulting in a computational complexity on the order of
+Evaluating the converse bound in Lemma~\ref{le-converse} requires enumerating all user permutations (i.e., $K!$ permutations).
+Consequently, the number of inequalities grows factorially with the number of users $K$, resulting in a computational complexity on the order of